 Overall then, Ecotricity reviews for customer service are a mixed bag.
 Whilst in many cases customers are happy with the service, there are almost as many negative reviews.
 When it comes to customer service and complaints resolution, there are certainly better suppliers than Ecotricity.

 2. Tariffs & Prices

-It’s also worth noting that Ecotricity (like many green suppliers) also don’t charge any exit fees, making it easy to switch supplier again in future.
-This is fast becoming the industry standard and is something you should look for before switching to a new supplier.
+When it comes to pricing, however, their tariffs are pretty expensive.
+It’s also worth noting, though, that Ecotricity (like many green suppliers) don’t charge any exit fees, making it easy to switch supplier again in future.
+This is fast becoming the norm and is something you should look for before switching to a new supplier.